freifunk/projects.freifunk.net-contents/collections/_projects/retroshare.voip.md

 the network layer, as well as a technical understanding of how video compression works in general.

-This project can be a half-time project for a sufficiently skilled developper.
+This project can be a "175 hours" project for a sufficiently skilled developper.

 #### Milestones